Siege of Savannah (1779): Battlefield archaeology

 The battle is commemorated each year by Presidential proclamation, on General Pulaski Memorial Day.

 Influence on Haitian revolutionaries

-The battle is much-remembered in Haitian history; the Chasseurs-Volontaires de Saint-Domingue, consisting of some 545 gens de couleur—free men of color from Saint-Domingue—fought with the Americans.

-Henri Christophe, who later declared himself to be the king of (northern) Haiti, while a republic was established in southern Haiti, was 12-years old at the time and may have been among these troops.
+Approximately 545 soldiers of the Chasseurs-Volontaires de Saint-Domingue fought in the siege.
+The unit had been raised six months earlier and was led by white officers.
+Recruits came from the Black population of Saint-Domingue and included free people of color as well as slaves who were offered freedom in exchange for military service.

+Henri Christophe, who later became the King of Haiti between 1811 and 1820, possibly served in the unit during the siege.
 Many other less-famous individuals from Saint-Domingue served in this regiment and formed the officer class of the rebel armies in the Haitian Revolution, especially in the northern province around today's Cap-Haïtien, where the unit was recruited.